MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/cdp.md

 The [Chromium DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) is a set of APIs built to instrument, inspect, debug, and profile chromium-based browsers.
 They provide the foundation for the Microsoft Edge (Chromium) DevTools.
 We recommend using the [Chromium DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) for features that are not implemented in the WebView2 platform.
 To find CDP functionality, search the official [CDP documentation](https://chromedevtools.github.io/devtools-protocol/).

 There are two ways to call [CDP APIs](https://chromedevtools.github.io/devtools-protocol/):
-* .NET - Use [DevToolsProtocolHelper](https://int.nugettest.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension/) NuGet package.
+* Use [DevToolsProtocolHelper](https://int.nugettest.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension/) NuGet package (.NET).
-* Win32, C/C++, .NET - Call [CallDevToolsProtocolAsync](https://docs.microsoft.com/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2#calldevtoolsprotocolmethodasync) (.NET) or [CallDevToolsProtocolMethod](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/0-9-538/icorewebview2#calldevtoolsprotocolmethod).
+* Call [CallDevToolsProtocolAsync](https://docs.microsoft.com/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2#calldevtoolsprotocolmethodasync) (.NET) or [CallDevToolsProtocolMethod](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/0-9-538/icorewebview2#calldevtoolsprotocolmethod) (Win32 C/C++).

 > [!NOTE]
 > The Microsoft Edge WebView2 team does not maintain or support the Chromium DevTools Protocol.
 The Chromium DevTools Protocol is maintained by the open source Chromium project.